junebloom/junebloom.github.io/src/content/blog/write-a-vdom.md

     if (a[1][propName] !== b[1][propName]) return false;
   }

-  // We will iterate over b's props now. for (const propName in b[1]) {
+  // Now iterate over b's props. for (const propName in b[1]) {
     // Return false if the property doesn't exist on a.
     // This catches any new properties of b that weren't present on a.